algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ```
 Fix:  overflow with multiplication

-fix an issue where the multiplication may create an overflow if the inputs are higher than expected (over a trillion).
+Fix an issue where the multiplication may create an overflow if the inputs are higher than expected (over a trillion).

 see commit: 1a2b3c